tarushtiwari/tarushtiwari.github.io/_pages/cv.md

 Work experience
 ======
 * <strong>Internship|</strong> *Research Analyst Intern, The Genebox, Mumbai.(May 2019- May 2020)*<br>
-  * Conducted research on the current state of literature related traits of interestin different databases.  * Studied the steady-state photon transport through this model at various parameters.
+  * Conducted research on the current state of literature related traits of interestin different databases.
   * Understand and extract relevant medical terminologies and functionalities inhuman genetics information.
   * Review, update, development and maintenance of the database.

 Skills
 ======
+* Programming Languages:
   * Python
   * Julia
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3

 Publications
 ======